Bethelsis/AgriTech-USGS-LIDAR-Challenge/doc/usage.rst

   reads the point cloud data from the EPT resource on AWS.
      Returns:
      list of numpy array of cloud point data

+  class Visualize:

+    This class is used to create a plot from the .tif file.

+    def plot(self, filename : str, title : str):
+        Takes in the filename to the .tif file, and the title to the plot as input and plots it.